 Florida Panthers forward Jaromir Jagr scored his 750th NHL goal Thursday, becoming the third player in history to do so.

-Jagr, who scored his first goal of the season 14:10 into the second period of a 4-2 the Washington Capitals at BB&T Center, trails Wayne Gretzky (894) and Gordie Howe (801) on the all-time list.
+Jagr, who scored his first goal of the season 14:10 into the second period of the Washington Capitals' 4-2 win at BB&T Center, trails Wayne Gretzky (894) and Gordie Howe (801) on the all-time list.

 "That's nice, but I'd rather win," Jagr said.
 "So it's kind of tough."